radumarias/rencfs/README.md

 This offers the possibility to change the password without needing to decrypt and re-encrypt the whole data.
 This is done by decrypting the key with the old password and re-encrypting it with the new password.

-To change the password, you can run the following command:
+To change the password, you can run the following command
 ```bash
 encryptedfs --change-password --data-dir DATA_DIR
 ```